 Парк імені Івана Франка – Ivan Franko Park

 Do you remember Іван Франко?
-This is the famous Ukrainian writer, who is buried at Личаківський цвинтар.
-There are many places in Lviv called in honor of him.
+He was a famous Ukrainian writer, who is buried at Личаківський цвинтар.
+There are many places in Lviv named in honor of him.
 This park is much smaller than Стрийський парк.
-However, it is located in the very center of the city, near the main Lviv university, which is also called after Іван Франко.
+However, it is located in the very center of the city, near the main Lviv university, which is also named after Іван Франко.
 That is why you can find many hostels around there.
-It is far from the roads, so it is pleasant to wake up and go for a walk to парк імені Івана Франка (it also has a short name – парк Франка).
+It is far from the roads, so it is pleasant to wake up and go for a walk to парк імені Івана Франка (it is called парк Франка for short).

 Where: вулиця Університетська (Universytetska street)